 Did Shakespeare's audiences watch his plays for the pleasure of comparing his take on King Lear and Hamlet against others' versions?

-I don't know, but I've not read of any records from Elizabethan times comparing Shakespeare's writing of the narratives with the original stories.
+I don't know, but I've not read of any records from that time comparing Shakespeare's writing of the narratives with the original stories.

 However, it's certainly one of the major deliberate pleasures offered by Sherlock, the 2012 updating of Conan Doyle's classic detective stories.

 In this British television refashioning of the Holmes stories, "A Study in Scarlet", the first Holmes book, becomes "A Study in Pink".
 "A Scandal in Bohemia" has been remade into "A Scandal in Belgravia".
 "The Hound of the Baskervilles" appears in 2012 as "The Hounds of Baskerville", where Baskerville is a bio chemical weapons research establishment on Dartmoor.